-2. In the Server Configurator, under Streaming media certificate, turn on encryption and select the certificate to encrypt communication between the clients and servers that retrieve data streams from the recording server.
+- The Recording Server Manager by right-clicking the Recording Server Manager icon on the computer task bar - 2.
+In the Server Configurator, under Streaming media certificate, turn on Encryption. - 3.
+Click Select certificate to open a list with unique subject names of certificates that have a private key and that are installed on the local computer in the Windows Certificate Store. - 4.
+Select a certificate to encrypt communication between the clients and servers that retrieve data streams from the recording server.